solectrus/hosting/guide/external-server/README-https.md

 chmod 600 letsencrypt/acme.json
 ```

-Open your docker-compose.yml file in an editor and add this snippet:
+Open your `docker-compose.yml` file in an editor and add this snippet:

 ```
 traefik:
   image: "traefik:v2.11"
-container_name: "traefik"
   command:
     - "--providers.docker=true"
     - "--providers.docker.exposedbydefault=false"
     - "--entrypoints.web.address=:80"
     - "--entrypoints.websecure.address=:443"
-  - "--entrypoints.influxdb.address=:8186"
+    - "--entrypoints.influxdb.address=:8086"
     - "--certificatesresolvers.myresolver.acme.tlschallenge=true"
     - "--certificatesresolvers.myresolver.acme.email=email@mydomain.de"
     - "--certificatesresolvers.myresolver.acme.storage=/letsencrypt/acme.json"
   ports:
     - "80:80"
     - "443:443"
-  - "8186:8186"
+    - "8086:8086"
   volumes:
     - "./letsencrypt:/letsencrypt"
     - "/var/run/docker.sock:/var/run/docker.sock:ro"
 ```

 to the `services` section.
 Replace `email@mydomain.de` with an email address that you own.
-This adds the `traefik` proxy which will listen on ports 80 (for `http`), 443 (for `https`) and 8186 (for the influxdb collector).
+This adds the `traefik` proxy which will listen on ports 80 (for http), 443 (for https) and 8086 (for the influxdb collector).

+### d) reconfigure the app

 Now, add this snippet to the `app` section of your docker-compose: